3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;G         A            F#m     Bm
 &nbsp;ni contemplarlas sabiamente
 &nbsp;G               A          <a class="rojo">C</a>
-&nbsp;quiero que me trates suavemente
+&nbsp;quiero qué me trates suavemente

 &nbsp;<a class="rojo">C</a>: <a class="lnk"  href="#prestados">bVII prestado del modo paralelo menor</a>
 &nbsp;<a class="magentaDom">E</a>: <a class="lnk"  href="/armonia/arm2#dom-sec" >VdeV</a>